-Health is an issue of social, political and economic justice.
-We therefore believe in tackling all the factors that impact on it, and the underlying power dynamics which influence them.
-We work on two levels to do this:
+As health is an issue of social, political and economic justice we work on two levels to tackle the factors that impact on it and the underlying power dynamics which influence them:

 Working practically alongside communities to support their struggle for health